cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 | Jaccard  | Residuals  | 19 | 2.67   | 0.14    | NA          | 0.933     | NA      |
 | Jaccard  | Total      | 21 | 2.86   | NA      | NA          | 1         | NA      |

-The above table outlines the PERMANOVA analysis outcomes for various beta diversity distances, offering details such as degrees of freedom (DF), sum of squares, mean squares, F-statistics, R-squared values, and corresponding p-values.
-The results enable an assessment of significant differences in microbial community structures across specified groups.
+The table above elucidates the detailed outcomes of the PERMANOVA analysis, encompassing metrics like the sum of squares, mean squares, and corresponding p-values.
+This granularity enables a more profound comprehension of the microbial community structures across the designated groups.

-Next, we visualize the beta diversity using `generate_beta_ordination_single`:
+Transitioning from the quantitative to the qualitative, the `generate_beta_ordination_single` function provides the necessary visualization tools:

 ```r
 generate_beta_ordination_single(